Uconnect-Technologies/wertik-js/docs/v3/index.md

 Cannot GET /
 ```

-This is because wertik-js has started the server for you and there's nothing in it right now.
-Let's make it interactive now.
+🚀 You have successfully started wertik server.
+Right now there is nothing in wertik app right now.
+Let's make it interactive by adding:

+- MySQL Database
+- Emailing
+- GraphQL
+- Modules
+- Rest Api
+- Storage
+- Sockets
+- Cron Jobs